Posts

 How to reduce the EBS snapshots storage cost

-Here are some ways to reduce the storage costs for Amazon EBS snapshots: Leverage the EBS Snapshots Archive storage tier: The EBS Snapshots Archive tier offers significantly lower storage costs, typically around $0.0125 per GB-month, compared to the standard tier at around $0.05 per GB-month.
-Archive infrequently accessed snapshots, such as monthly, quarterly, or yearly backups, to the lower-cost archive tier.
-Keep in mind that there is an additional charge for retrieving data from the archive tier, around $0.03 per GB.
-Optimize snapshot retention: Regularly review and delete snapshots that are no longer needed, especially older snapshots that are not part of the current volume lineage.
-Consolidate multiple incremental snapshots into a single full snapshot to reduce the overall storage footprint.
-Disable and archive snapshots for unused AMIs: If you have Amazon Machine Images (AMIs) that are no longer in use, you can disable them to prevent new instances from being launched.
-Archive th
+Here are some ways to reduce the storage costs for Amazon EBS snapshots: Leverage the EBS Snapshots Archive storage tier: The EBS Snapshots Archive tier is much cheaper, costing about $0.0125 per GB-month compared to the standard tier's $0.05 per GB-month.
+It's ideal for archiving infrequently accessed snapshots like monthly, quarterly, or yearly backups.
+Retrieving data from the archive tier costs an additional $0.03 per GB.
+Optimize snapshot retention: Regularly review and delete unnecessary snapshots, especially older ones not part of the current volume lineage.
+Consolidate multiple incremental snapshots into a single full snapshot to reduce storage footprint.
+Disable and archive snapshots for unused AMIs: Disable unused Amazon Machine Images (AMIs) to prevent new instances from launching.
+Archive their snapshots to the lower-cost EBS Snapshots Archive tier to maintain compliance and reduce storage costs for rarely accessed snapshots.
+Please see Snapshot...

 Difference between full snapshots and incremental snapshots

 The differences between full snapshots and incremental snapshots in Amazon EBS are: Snapshot Type: Incremental snapshots: These snapshots only store the changed data blocks since the last snapshot, making them more efficient and cost-effective for frequent backups.
 Full snapshots: When you archive an incremental snapshot, it is converted to a full snapshot that includes all the blocks written to the volume at the time the snapshot was created.
+Incremental snapshots store only changed data blocks since the last snapshot, making them efficient and cost-effective for frequent backups.
+When the increamental snapshot is archived, they are converted to full snapshots , that including all blocks written to the volume at the time of snapshot creation.
 Storage Tier: Incremental snapshots are stored in the Standard tier by default.
 Full snapshots are stored in the Archive tier after being converted from an incremental snapshot.
-Retrieval and Cost: Incremental snapshots in the Standard tier can be retrieved quickly and without additional charges.
-Full snapshots in the Archive tier have lower storage costs but incur additional charges for data retrieval, typically around $0.03 per GB.
-Use Cases: Incremental snapshots are suitable for frequent backups and fast recovery.
-Full snapshots in the Archi
+Retrieval and Cost: Incremental snapshots in the Standard tie...

 Snapshot storage tier types and cost difference